moveworks/developer-docs/use-case-guides/snow-approval-reminders/README.md

 # Introduction

-In the modern business environment, ensuring the timely processing of requests is crucial for maintaining workflow efficiency and employee satisfaction.
-However, in the bustling day-to-day activities, approval requests can often be overlooked or delayed, causing bottlenecks in operations.
-Addressing this challenge, our use case tutorial introduces an innovative solution leveraging ServiceNow alongside Moveworks Events to automate approval reminders.
-By setting up daily, weekly, or monthly reminders, users are prompted about their outstanding requests, thus streamlining the approval process and enhancing overall productivity.

-This tutorial will walk you through leveraging the powerful capabilities of ServiceNow's Flow Designer to implement this solution seamlessly within your organization.
-Whether you're looking to minimize delays in approval processes or ensure that no request goes unnoticed, this guide provides step-by-step instructions to enhance your workflow management through effective reminder automation.
+n today's fast-paced business world, delayed approvals can slow down work and frustrate employees.
+Our tutorial shows you how to solve this problem using ServiceNow and Moveworks Events to set up automated reminders.
+You'll learn how to:

+- Create automated reminders for approval requests
+- Set up daily, weekly, or monthly reminder schedules
+- Use ServiceNow's Flow Designer to implement this solution

+This guide will help you:

+- Speed up approval processes
+- Prevent overlooked requests
+- Improve workflow efficiency
+- Increase employee satisfaction

+By following these steps, you'll be able to streamline your approval system.

 # Prerequisites